-If you need care and assistance at home, you may be weighing up the pros and cons of a type of home care known as live-in care.
+If you need care and support at home, you may be weighing up the pros and cons of a type of home care known as live-in care.
+Here is everything you need to know about the benefits as well as the disadvantages of this type of adult social care.

 What is live-in care?